Frequently Asked Questions

 What kind of CME is acceptable?

 Category 1 CME that is topically related to the practice of orthopaedic surgery or an orthopaedic subspecialty is acceptable to meet the MOC requirements.
 For a list of examples of acceptable and unacceptable CME activities, click here.
 CME credits must be earned during the current 10-year MOC cycle.
-The ABOS does accept CME that the AMA may have granted pertaining to ABOS Certification or Recertification as those credits are earned during a previous 10 year cycle.
+The ABOS does NOT accept CME that the AMA may have granted pertaining to ABOS Certification or Recertification as those credits are earned during a previous 10 year cycle.

 How can I receive documentation of CME credits?